CraigKelly/dmk/README.md

 fact that we use `make` to build `dmk`.
 We are serious about using the correct build tool for the job.

-In addition to `go`, `godep`, and `make`, you should also have Python 3 installed (for `script/update` and for the test script `res/slow`)
+You should also have Python 3 installed (for `script/update` and for the test script `res/slow`).

 ## Build step environment

-When a build step is executed, a number of environment variables are set that may be used by the step:
+When a build step runs, `dmk` sets environment variables in the step command's
+process:

 * DMK_VERSION - version string for dmk
-* DMK_PIPELINE - absolute path to the pipeline file being executed
+* DMK_PIPELINE - absolute path to the pipeline file running
 * DMK_STEPNAME - the name of the current step
 * DMK_INPUTS - a colon (":") delimited list of inputs for this step
 * DMK_OUTPUTS - a colon (":") delimited list of outputs for this step
 * DMK_CLEAN - a colon (":") delimited list of extra clean files for this step

+Also note that because `bash` evaluates the command, you can use the environment variables in the command itself.
+E.g. `mycmd --inputs $DMK_INPUTS`

 ## Some helpful hints to remember

-A pipeline file is just a YAML document, and a **JSON** document is valid YAML.
-For instance, `res/slowbuild.yaml` and `res/slowbuild.json` are equivalent pipeline files.
+A pipeline file is a YAML document, and a **JSON** document is valid YAML.
+For instance, `res/slowbuild.yaml` and `res/slowbuild.json` are semantically identical pipeline files.
 If you need a customized build, you can generate the pipeline file in the language of your choice in JSON or YAML and then call `dmk`.

-Commands are executed in a new bash shell (which also means you need bash).
+Commands run in a new bash shell (which also means you need bash).

-File names are assumed to be relative to the Pipeline file.
-The current working directory is changed to the same directory as the Pipeline file before anything is done.
+`dmk` changes to the directory of the Pipeline file, so you can specify file names relative to the Pipeline file's directory.

-You may use globbing patterns for the inputs and clean
+You may use globbing patterns for the inputs and clean.